Skip to main content

 Frequently Asked Questions

-1How do I convert JSON to a TypeScript interface?
+1How do I convert JSON to TypeScript types?

 Yes.
 Switch to "Zod" in the output options to get a z.object() schema with correct z.string(), z.number(), z.boolean(), z.null(), and z.array() types.